dhilipa01/NCBS_Archives-Bucketing_Task/README.md

 ```
 <folder_id>_J_<sequence>.jpg
 ```
+Note:

-The `_J_` marker's exact meaning isn't documented anywhere by NCBS — most likely a JPEG-derivative marker (paired against an unseen TIFF master, standard in digitization workflows) but that's inference, not confirmed.
+The `_J_` marker's exact meaning isn't documented anywhere by NCBS.
+So, one can assume that it is most likely a JPEG-derivative marker (paired against an unseen TIFF master, standard in digitisation workflows) but that's basic inference which can not confirmed to be anything more.

 Full research trail with sources: `docs/NCBS_dossier.md`.

 ## Usage